11 passenger van ready for second “career” of transporting county residents

 “Since 1976, the Greater Maple Valley Community Center has provided important services to the citizens in and around Maple Valley,” said Councilmember Reagan Dunn.
-“I am proud to be able to assist this worthy organization with this van that will help them better serve our community.”
+“I am very happy to work with the Community Center and hand over this great looking van to this worthy organization.
+This van will undoubtedly help them better serve our community.”

 “The Greater Maple Valley Community Center would like to extend our sincere gratitude for your efforts in securing a retired 11 passenger van for our Youth Program,” said Allison Scott, Senior Program Director.
 “This larger vehicle will allow our staff to transport more teens to prevention programs, teen trips and other outreach events.
 Our status as a 501(c)(3) places us in a position to depend on wonderful programs such as this and continued support of representatives such as you in helping us to meet the needs of our community.
 Thank you Mr. Dunn for your continued support.”